 Although purchases are the number one trigger, other factors can trigger an automated transactional email.
 These include feedback requests, registration confirmation, and cart abandonment.

-After any of the above is complete, the customer receives an automated email verifying the transaction.
+After the completion of any of the above steps, the customer receives an automated email confirming the transaction through email verification.

 In the example above, Ultra Beauty sends their clients post-purchase emails to thank them with the actual receipt attachment in PDF form.